DanielCosme/Launch-School/written_assesment_study_notes.md

 up or low in the stack or execution context chain. these concepts are also referred to as the scope chain.

-Ultimately, variables declared lower in the scope can not be accessed by the code in the current block, in contrast, variables in the higher scope can be accessed by code in the current block.
+code in the current block, in contrast, variables in the higher scope can be accessed by code in the current block.